What is Video Streaming: System Requirements Comparison

 Wirecast has direct Twitter integration, allowing you to pull feeds into your broadcasts.
 This features a slick look and simplifies interacting with your viewers.
 As a bonus, this is an integrated feature ready to go for every Wirecast user.

-vMix integrates social media using a plugin called vMix social, which is available free.
+vMix integrates social media using a plugin called vMix Social, which is available for free.
 This plugin is powerful, as it allows you to insert social media posts, feeds, and other content from Twitter, Facebook, Instagram, and any IRC chatroom.

 Streamlabs OBS has integrations with Facebook Gaming, YouTube, Twitch, and Discord.
 It also has tools for converting live streams from Twitch into short-form clips for streaming on TikTok and other social media platforms.